popcornman209/hyprland-dotFiles/README.md

 ## setup

 > [!WARNING]
-> check the keybinds in ~/.config/hypr/kebinds.conf, many might be set to function keys that you might not have!
+> check the keybinds in ~/.config/hypr/kebinds.conf, many might be set to function keys that your keyboard might not have!

-move everything inside of the `config/` folder goes in your local `~/.config/`, as well as put the entire `scripts/` folder going into `~/Documents/` <br />
+move everything inside of the `config/` folder into your local `~/.config/`, as well as put the entire `scripts/` folder going into `~/Documents/` <br />

-if you want the scripts folder somewhere else, youll have to change hyprlands keybind config to use the scripts in the new folder. <br />
+if you want the scripts folder somewhere else, youll have to edit the configs to match. <br />

-there is also a one color version of the waybar config, just delete `~/.config/waybar/style.css` and rename `stylePink.css` to `style.css`, both of these you can modify to be whatever you want :)
+there is also a one color pink version of the waybar config, just rename `~/.config/waybar/style.css` to something else and rename `stylePink.css` to `style.css`

 ## packages

-when it comes to dependancies, i havent tested if this is everything needed, there could be a few missing, but heres everything i can think of. also please dont just copy paste these, if you dont want something, dont install it! this is just what i use. <br />
+when it comes to dependancies, I havent tested if this is everything needed, there could be a few missing, but heres everything i can think of. also please dont just copy paste these, if you dont want something, dont install it! this is just what i use. <br />

 pacman:
 ```
-hyprland waybar hyprlock foot btop swww rofi imagemagick power-profiles-daemon wl-clipboard grim slurp networkmanager pulseaudio mako libnotify
+hyprland hypridle hyprlock waybar foot btop swww rofi imagemagick power-profiles-daemon wl-clipboard grim slurp networkmanager pulseaudio mako libnotify
 ```
 and aur:
 ```